nycpivot/tdp-core/packages/builder/README.md

 - **registry**

-This parameters specifies the npm registry that will be used in the generated portal.
+This parameter specifies the npm registry that will be used in the generated portal.
 Only two values are possible: `verdaccio` or `artifactory`.

 If no value is provided, the builder will use `artifactory` by default except if the **yarnrc_config** parameter is provided.